vinhtranphuc/book-management-api/README.md

     Clone source
     Import Maven project at Eclipse
     Install maven
-    Edit your database sever at line 71,72,37 at DatabaseConfig.java Run BookManagementApplication > Your database sever will be auto create database as name "book"
+    Edit your database sever at line 71,72,37 in DatabaseConfig.java Run BookManagementApplication > Your database sever will be auto create database as name "book"

   Api: